devtut/generate/docs/objectivec/protocols-and-delegates.md

 ---
-metaTitle: "Objective-C - Protocols and Delegates"
+metaTitle: "Objective C - Protocols and Delegates"
 description: "Implementation of Protocols and Delegation mechanism."
 ---